FREE Plant-Based Protein Course with 40+ Recipes

 Vegan Baked Oatmeal Recipe with fresh berries.
 The perfect healthy, hearty breakfast and great to serve for crowds!
 This version is vegan and gluten free.

 Did I ever tell you about the time that I ate so much oatmeal in high school that I didn’t eat it again until after grad school, almost 8 years later?

 It’s true.
-I ate a packet (or two) of instant oatmeal every. single. day from 9th until 11th grade and even to this day, I am completely turned off by the idea of instant oatmeal.
+I ate a packet (or two) of instant oatmeal every single day from 9th until 11th grade and even to this day, I am completely turned off by the idea of instant oatmeal.

 Thankfully, I do not feel the same way about baked oatmeal.
-It’s one of the few ways that I’ll eat oatmeal and if you haven’t tried baked oatmeal before well, this is the recipe you’ve been waiting for.
+It’s one of the few ways that I’ll eat oatmeal and if you haven’t tried baked oatmeal before well, this is the baked oatmeal recipe you’ve been waiting for.

-Baked oatmeal = soft yet chewy, packed with flavor and perfectly sweet!
+Traditional oatmeal can be bland, goopy, and flavorless.
+Baked oatmeal is soft yet chewy, packed with flavor and perfectly sweet!
 It’s my favorite (and usually only) way I enjoy oatmeal and I cannot wait for you to try it as well.